maxgrenderjones/streamutils/README.md

 Note that if you have a `Iterable` object (or one that behaves like an iterable), you can pass it into the first function of the pipeline as its `tokens` argument.

+### Other
+To facilitate stream creation, the `merge` function can be used to join two streams together `SQL`-style (`left`/`inner`/`right`)

 API Philosophy & Conventions
 ----------------------------
 There are a number of tenets to the API philosophy, which is intended to maximise backward and forward compatibility and minimise surprises - while the API is in flux, if functions don't fit the tenets (or tenets turn out to be flawed - feedback welcome!) then the API or tenets will be changed.
 If you remember these, you should be able to guess (or at least remember) what a function will be called, and how to call it.
 These tenets are:

 -   Functions should have sensible names (none of this `cat` / `wc` nonsense - apologies to you who are so trained as to think that `cat` *is* the sensible name...)
 -   These names should be as close as possible to the name of the related function from the python library.
-It's ok if the function names clash (e.g. there's a function called `search` in `re` too), but not if they clash with builtin functions - in that case they get an `s` prepended (hence `sfilter`, `sfilterfalse`, `sformat`).
+It's ok if the function names clash with their vanilla counterparts from a module (e.g. there's a function called `search` in `re` too), but not if they clash with builtin functions - in that case they get an `s` prepended (hence `sfilter`, `sfilterfalse`, `sformat`).
 (For discussion: is this the right idea?
 Would it be easier if all functions had s prefixes?)
 -   If you need to avoid clashes, `import streamutils as su` (which has the double benefit of being nice and terse to keep your pipelines short, and will help make you [all powerful](xkcd.com/149/))
 -   Positional arguments that are central to what a function does come first (e.g. `n`, the number of lines to return, is the first argument of `head`) and their order should be stable over time.
 For brevity, they should be given sensible defaults.
 If additional keyword arguments are added, they will be added after existing ones.
 After the positional arguments comes `fname`, which allows you to avoid using `read`.
 To be safe, apart from for `read`, `head`, `tail` and `follow`, `fname` should therefore be called as a keyword argument as it marks the first argument whose position is not guaranteed to be stable.
 -   `tokens` is the last keyword argument of each function